jlyonsmith/shovel/doc/Variables.md

 ## `fs`

 File system functions.
-All functions are synchronous; there is no concept of asynchronous functions in Sshovel.
+All functions are synchronous; there is no concept of asynchronous functions in Shovel.

 | Function   | Description                         |
 | ---------- | ----------------------------------- |